dvidelabs/flatcc/README.md

 folder of the `flatcc` project root and libraries are found in the `lib` folder.

+To write your own schema files please follow the main FlatBuffers project documentation, here we use the stander monster example.

 ## Quickstart - reading a buffer

 Here we provide a quick example of read-only access to Monster flatbuffer